LAtimes2/DataLogger/README.md

 If you don't have an SD card, you can use flash memory to log data.
 This example uses the prop shield to read temperature and to store data.

-This example is meant to show 3 things:
+This example shows 3 things:
-* Write data to flash using the SerialFlash library ()
+* Write data to flash using the SerialFlash library (https://github.com/PaulStoffregen/SerialFlash.git)
-* Go into low power mode between samples using the Snooze library ()
+* Go into low power mode between samples using the Snooze library (https://github.com/duff2013/Snooze.git)
-* Read temperature using the Adafruit_MPL3115A2 library ()
+* Read temperature using the Adafruit_MPL3115A2 library (https://github.com/adafruit/Adafruit_MPL3115A2_Library.git)